BillMaN89/ToDo-list/README.md

 If a Task is overdue, then a warning sign appears on the bottom of the task.

-You can also mark Tasks as complete, delete them, as well as you can delete Projects.
+Tasks: You can edit, mark as complete and delete them.
+The options are accessible via the dropdown menu.
+        (right side of task card)